Save on your purchases

 2500+ "Excellent" Reviews

-Timeless and iconic, our range of traditional toilets features Victorian toilets and styles in keeping with other English design periods such as Edwardian and Georgian.
+Timeless and iconic, our range of traditional toilets captures the spirit of a bygone age and will help you recreate the most elegant of period bathroom style.
+Featuring Victorian toilets and styles in keeping with other English design periods such as Edwardian and Georgian.
 Options include wall mounted, low level and high level cisterns and wooden seats.

-Traditional, close coupled toilets with fluted bases help create a Victorian toilet style whilst those a little more square in style, like the Imperial Westminster range, create an art deco feel.
-They have exposed cisterns that are coupled to the pan, they look especially authentic with a lever handle but can be purchased with a push button for modern convenience.
+Traditional, close coupled toilets with fluted bases help create a Victorian toilet style.
+Whilst ones a little more square in style, like the Imperial Westminster range, create an art deco feel.
+They have exposed cisterns that are coupled to the pan.
+They look especially authentic with a lever handle but can be purchased with a push button for modern convenience.

 The image above shows a collection of close coupled toilets from Burlington Bathrooms

 Although your new toilet will be Victorian in appearance you can incorporate modern technology to make your life easier!
-We would recommend looking for a toilet with easy clean technology such as Burlington’s Nanoglaze or Villeroy and Boch’s renowned CeramicPlus coating.
-Villeroy and Boch manufacture the Hommage range which is a lovely traditional design range featuring a close coupled traditional toilet that can be installed with other pieces in this range to create a traditional Victorian Bathroom look or used with more contemporary pieces to create a Victorian bathroom with a modern feel.
+We would recommend looking for a toilet with easy clean technology such as Burlington’s Nanoglaze.
+Or even Villeroy and Boch’s renowned CeramicPlus coating.
+Villeroy and Boch manufacture the Hommage range.
+This is a lovely traditional design range featuring a close coupled traditional toilet.
+It can be installed with other pieces in this range to create a traditional Victorian Bathroom look.
+Or used with more contemporary pieces to create a Victorian bathroom with a modern feel.
 Ceramic plus comes as standard on the Hommage range by Villeroy and Boch.

 The video above explains Villeroy and Boch’s ceramicplus coating